barryhughes/event-rocket/readme.txt

 * [Events Calendar PRO](http://tri.be/shop/wordpress-events-calendar-pro/) (optional but recommended)
 * Version 3.4 or greater for both of the above are suggested

-So if you don't already have them installed it behooves you to do so now ;-)
+So if you don't already have them installed it behooves you to do so now.
+This plugin then adds the following power-ups:

-What can this thing do?
-Right now, three things: deploy widgets as shortcodes, stick the main events page on the front page of your blog and allow precise editing of global coordinates for venues (for pinpoint accuracy when using Google Maps with venues).
+* It lets you position the main events page on the front page of your blog
+* Precise editing of venue coordinates is allowed
+* A 404 Laser has been added to help blast away pesky 404 issues, especially with regards to empty day views
+* Event widgets can be deployed as shortcodes

 Check out the FAQs and screenshots for more examples.